olnor18/mukube/README.md

 and run:

-`bitbake qemu-helper-native && bitbake mukube-minimal-test-image -c testimage `
+`bitbake qemu-helper-native && bitbake mukube-test-image -c testimage `

 To clean the test cuild run:

-`bitbake -c clean mukube-minimal-test-image `
+`bitbake -c clean mukube-test-image `

 For a full command that cleans, builds and runs the tests:

-`bitbake -c clean mukube-minimal-test-image && bitbake mukube-minimal-test-image && bitbake mukube-minimal-test-image -c testimage `
+`bitbake -c clean mukube-test-image && bitbake mukube-test-image && bitbake mukube-test-image -c testimage `